 Andrew Tilton, P.E.

 Andy is the Director of the Water Resources market group.
 He has been with Johnson Engineering since 1978 and is a shareholder of the company.
-Andy is currently providing quality control on the projects under design and permitting for the design of the SCFE Railroad extension and Helms Road Extension.
-Andy is District Engineer for Telegraph Cypress Water Management District.
-The District covers about 28 square miles in Charlotte and Lee Counties and the Babcock Ranch Community Independent Special District.
+Andy provides quality control on the projects under design and permitting such as Ford Street Filter Marsh and Northern Everglades Potential Environmental Storage (NE_PES) projects.
+Andy is District Engineer for independent special districts such as Telegraph Cypress Water Management District, Babcock Ranch Community Independent Special District and Walnut Creek Community Development District.
+These districts are governed by Chapters 298, 189, and 190 of the Florida Statutes respectively.
 He also assists with the engineering for several Community Development Districts in Lee and Collier Counties.
 Andy has served as the senior engineer for surface water on many of the firm’s roadway projects for Hendry County, Lee County Department of Transportation, City of Cape Coral, City of Fort Myers, Collier County and the Florida Department of Transportation.
 He provides direction for monitoring, permitting, design and construction related issues.
 Andy is very active in the conceptual phase of the larger projects.
 He transitions the work to other water resource team members as the project is designed and permitted.
-Andy is currently working on three mixed used developments, which range in size from 300 acres to about 18,000 acres and are located in Charlotte, Hendry, Glades and Lee Counties.
 Each project has watershed level issues to determine related to backwater profiles for setting site elevations and flood analysis, setting control elevations, measuring flows for calibration and working with the groundwater and environmental considerations of each site.

 Rick joined Johnson Engineering in February of 2006 and worked on several development projects.
 Rick has now developed his capabilities as a stormwater engineer on the surface water management team.
 He has designed and permitted surface water management systems for an assorted type of projects through SFWMD and SWFWMD, including transportation (roadways, bridges and railroads), environmental restoration, commercial, industrial and residential.
 He has served as project manager on various projects, including the Stormwater Improvements to the Basin III of the City of Naples, the construction of the Powell Creek Preserve Filter Marsh in Lee County and the expansion of the South Central Florida Express Railroad system in Hendry County.